Crisis of the Third Century: History

+Following the death of Emperor Marcus Aurelius in 180, the long period of stability and prosperity in the Empire came to an end.
+Commodus, Marcus Aurelius's son and successor, had little interest in ruling and his reign was notably corrupt, ending with his assassination in 193.
+What followed was the Year of the Five Emperors, resulting in a power struggle that led Septimius Severus and Clodius Albinus to seize power as co-emperors.
+This was challenged by Pescennius Niger, leading to a civil war that saw Niger defeated, before Severus turned on and defeated Albinus in 197, after which Severus proclaimed himself sole emperor.

-Septimius Severus, in order to maintain the loyalty of the armies, raised the pay of legionaries, and gave substantial donatives to the troops.
+In order to maintain the loyalty of the armies, Severus raised the pay of legionaries, and gave substantial donatives to the troops.
 This policy was maintained by his successors in the Severan dynasty.
 Over time the army required larger and larger bribes to remain loyal.
 The large and ongoing increase in military expenditure caused problems for all of his successors.
+One of the outcomes of this was the growing influence of the office of Praetorian prefect; initially held by the leader of the Praetorian Guard, under the Severans the position grew to assume greater administrative and advisory duties.
+Emperor Severus Alexander made the post of prefect open to Senators during his reign, further expanding its influence.

-Instead of warring in foreign lands, the Roman empire was increasingly put on the defensive by marauding enemies and civil wars.
+Instead of warring in foreign lands, the Roman Empire was increasingly put on the defensive by marauding enemies and civil wars.
 This cut off the essential source of income gained from plundering enemy countries, while opening up the Roman countryside to economic devastation from looters both foreign and domestic.
 Frequent civil wars contributed to depletion of the army's manpower, and drafting replacement soldiers strained the labour force further.
 Fighting on multiple fronts, increasing size and pay of the army, increasing cost of transport, populist "bread and circuses" political campaigns, inefficient and corrupt tax collection, unorganised budgeting, and paying off foreign nations for peace all contributed to the financial crisis.
 The emperors responded by confiscating assets and supplies to combat the deficit.

 The situation of the Roman Empire became dire in 235.
-Many Roman legions had been defeated during a previous campaign against Germanic peoples raiding across the borders, while the emperor Severus Alexander had been focused primarily on the dangers from the Sassanid Empire.
+Many Roman legions had been defeated during a previous campaign against Germanic peoples raiding across the borders, while the emperor Severus Alexander had been focused primarily on the dangers from the Sasanian Empire.
 Leading his troops personally, the emperor resorted to diplomacy and accepting tribute to pacify the Germanic chieftains quickly, rather than military conquest.
 According to Herodian, this cost Severus Alexander the respect of his troops, who may have felt that more severe punishment was required for the tribes that had intruded on Rome's territory.
 The troops assassinated Severus Alexander and proclaimed the new emperor to be Maximinus Thrax, commander of one of the legions present.